 Poppers remain popular amongst gay men, a staple of lifestyle shops such as Clone Zone , Bent and Prowler that go by the name aromas , along with being a regular sight for sale in gay bars, clubs and saunas.

 Sometimes used simply for a mild (and brief) high, they are typically used as part of a sexual encounter.
 Let's be clear why many guys use them; they make it easier for bottoms to be fucked.

-something that is capable of producing a psychoactive effect in a person who consumes it.
+clause 1 as something that is capable of producing a psychoactive effect in a person who consumes it.
 This necessitates a series of exemptions contained in Schedule 1.
-This currently includes alcohol, caffeine and tobacco products (along with medicines etc).
+This currently includes alcohol, caffeine and tobacco products (along with

 Gay Star News is reporting that attempts to have poppers added to this list continue to fail with the Government adamant that they will fall within the ban.

 Clause 5 of the Bill prohibits supply offering to supply, and possession with intent to supply offence.
 Import will be an offence under clause 8.
 Possession is not per se an offence under the legislation, but sharing with partners would fall

 within the scope of the Bill.
 The penalty for any of these offences could be up to a year imprisonment and/or a fine.

 Elspeth Howe's Online Safety Bill has passed its committee stage in the House of Lords.

 The Bill to impose the ISP filtering on all UK ISPS, to require robust age verification for adult websites and to extended this to overseas sites, was widely praised by peers.
 However the government noted that it would be introducing its own bill

 to cover these areas next year and would not therefore be supporting Howe's bill.